Would you like an opportunity to give back to the community, convey your insight and wisdom to receptive learners at a fast-growing company?

 If you answered yes, then we have some news for you.

 We are currently looking for motivated, passionate, and knowledgeable individuals who want to give back to the community by writing video lesson summaries.
 These are short summaries of our video tutorials that include explanations, additional resources, screenshots and code snippets.
 You will be writing these summaries in our WordPress backend.
-Our goal for 2019 is to have written summaries for every lesson on the platform and we will need a lot of help to get there!

 To apply go here.